Federal Definition of "Giftedness"

 Prohibition Against Disability-Based Discrimination in Accelerated Programs.
 Letter from US Dept of Education, Office of Civil Rights (OCR) December 26, 2007.
 Section 504 and Title II require that qualified students with disabilities be given the same opportunities to compete for and benefit from accelerated programs and classes as are given to students without disabilities.

 Gifted by State.
 For gifted learners, all program and service decisions are made at the state and local levels.
 In the absence of federal minimum standards, there is wide variability between states, and in many cases, an even wider unevenness between districts in the same state.
-Click on the interactive map to find your state's gifted education policies.
+Click on the state listing to find your state's gifted education policies.

 How Can I Fight for a Gifted Child?
 In a few states, gifted children may eligible for services under the IDEA - but not in most states.
 In most cases, gifted kids sit in classes, bored and frustrated, with no educational services to meet their needs.